There are two options for completing your course with us as a Modular student

 - The multi-engine rating is designed to allow you to fly as Pilot in Command of twin-engined aircraft.
 It consists of six hours dual flight training and associated ground instruction.

-- We train on the Piper Seneca and the Tecnam (glass cockpit) aircraft.
-The Tecnam is a modern technological aircraft at the leading edge of light twins. (link to aircraft spec sheets)
+- We train on the Piper Seneca and Piper Arrow aircraft.
+The Arrow is a reliable aircraft with an appropriate combination of analogue instrumentation and digital display. (link to aircraft spec sheets)

 5. Instrument Rating – IR